myzlab/k-search-v2-docs/docs/select-statement/join/left-join.md

 ## Definition

-The `leftJoin` method allows you to add a `LEFT JOIN` clause to the query.
+The `leftJoin` method allows you to add the `LEFT JOIN` clause to the query.

 The methods available to use this functionality are: